LokiW-03/comp0197-cw2/literature_review/chenge.md

 Utilizes bounding box annotations to generate pixel-level pseudo labels (such as foreground inside the box, background outside the box).

 - CVPR2021: BoxInst: High-Performance Instance Segmentation with Box Annotations
+   - add two loss on the fully-supervised solution: Projection and Pairwise Affinity(might be easy to compare)
 - ICCV2023: SimpleClick: Interactive Image Segmentation with Simple Vision Transformers(https://github.com/uncbiag/SimpleClick)

 Oxford-IIIT Pet has bounding box annotation